-Although there are currently over 5 million Americans over 65 living with Alzheimer’s disease in the United States, according to the Alzheimer’s Association, there are still many major misconceptions that patients, loved ones, caregivers and doctors are confronted with daily.
+Although there are currently 5.8 million Americans living with Alzheimer’s disease, according to the Centers for Disease Control and Prevention (CDC).
+Yet, there are still many major misconceptions that patients, loved ones, caregivers and doctors are confronted with daily.

 We consulted several Alzheimer’s and dementia experts — both with medical and personal experience — to set the record straight.
-Here are some of the most common myths about dementia and misconceptions about Alzheimer’s disease they hear on a regular basis and the actual truth behind them all.
+Here are some of the most common myths they hear on a regular basis as well as actual dementia and Alzheimer’s facts.

 1. All Alzheimer’s cases are genetic.